 Mismatched desire is a common source of contention in marriages today and creates a ripple effect of problems if left unaddressed.
-One spouse may have a high libido and other could have a low one.
-With that being said, there are solutions to reach a place where both of you are making the effort to come to agreement and prioritize this important type of intimacy.
+One spouse may have a high libido and other could have a low one, one spouse may have health challenges and the other may not, etc. With that being said, there are solutions to reach a place where both of you are making the effort to come to agreement and prioritize this important type of intimacy.

 Some steps to take to navigate are below: